Hassan23121999/CAD-File-Convertor/README.md

 We welcome contributions that improve the scripts or add new features.
 Please fork the repository, make your changes, and create a pull request with your updates.

-## License

-This project is open source and available under the MIT License.
-For more information, see the [LICENSE](LICENSE) file in this repository.